 Talking about the unique features of Bellatrix’s work, Ganapathy explains, “Just as cars need engines to move, satellites need propulsion systems for orbit raising and station keeping (maintaining proper orientation) applications.
 Most of the current satellites today use chemical propulsion systems.
 The major disadvantage with chemical propulsion is that they require a large mass of propellant.”

 Electric propulsion is an emerging technology that is quickly replacing chemical propulsion technology.
 Using an electric propulsion system, a satellite can carry 3 times more payload compared to a satellite that uses chemical propulsion.
 This results in reduced mission costs and increased Return on Investment (RoI) per satellite.
 Bellatrix aims to be a global leader in the field of propulsion by offering advanced technology at competitive prices.

-Bellatrix is aiming to also diversify into ground to space propulsion (rocket propulsion) after getting a good foothold in the in-space propulsion area.
-It is working on newer ways of making access to space more affordable through ‘Chetak’, a reusable micro launch vehicle that can carry 200 kg payload to Low Earth Orbit.
-When this happens, Bellatrix would be the first private company to launch a rocket from the Indian soil.
+Bellatrix is aiming to also diversify into ground to Space propulsion (rocket propulsion) after getting a good foothold in the in-Space propulsion area.
+It is working on newer ways of making access to Space more affordable through ‘Chetak’, a reusable micro launch vehicle that can carry a 200 kg payload to Low Earth Orbit.
+When this happens, Bellatrix would be the first private company to launch a rocket from Indian soil.

 The highs for Bellatrix have been getting a developmental contract from ISRO, receiving the TDB National Award 2017 from the President of India for development of technology with potential for commercialization.
 Ganapathy was also featured on Forbes India and Forbes Asia’s ‘30 under 30’ list for the year 2018.